Not cut out for DIY investing? (Or just not ready for it yet?)

 How do I close my account at Nutmeg?

 Closing your account is straightforward.
 First, you need to either request a withdrawal or provide your account details to your new provider if you want to close your account to switch providers.

 Once you withdraw, you can send the request to close your account through the Nutmail function on your dashboard.
 It may take up to six months to fully close the account because you need to wait for the final payments of any interest income or dividends owed to you from your investments.

 If you have more questions, it’s probably easier to direct your request to the Customer Engagement Team over the phone.

-All you need to do to withdraw from your ISA is to make a withdrawal request within your account.
-Nutmeg doesn't charge for withdrawals on your Stocks and Shares ISA or any other account.
+To withdraw from your Nutmeg ISA you need to make a withdrawal request within your account providing details such as your nominated bank account.
+Nutmeg doesn’t charge for withdrawals on your Stocks and Shares ISA or any other account.
 Withdrawals take 3-7 business days because Nutmeg sells investments on a twice-weekly cycle.

 However, you should remember there are government penalties for withdrawing from a Lifetime ISA.

 If you’re a current customer, you can ring customer support on 020 3598 1515.
 The hours are 09:00-17:30 Monday to Thursday and 09:00-16:30 on Friday.
 The customer support team is based in London.

 Nutmeg’s live chat feature runs the same hours.